stDragon/sar-office/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Frequently Asked Questions ==

+Make sure to check out [WooCommerce PDF Invoices & Packing Slips documentation](http://docs.wpovernight.com/woocommerce-pdf-invoices-packing-slips/) on our site - it covers most of the questions below (and more!) in more detail!

 = How do I create my own custom template? =